 .This is reflected in the scale and growth of the sector in recent decades – the creative economy employs 2.2 million people and has grown year on year through the recession.
 By 2022 the sector will need 1.2m new workers.

 It is an industry that depends on its graduate skills – 58.8% of jobs in the sector are at least graduate level (compared to 31.8% in the wider economy) – by 2022 it will need 900,000 graduates to keep pace with demand.

 In the national survey of graduates from all universities and colleges offering degrees CCAD stands out.
-For the last two years (2014 and 2015 leavers) CCAD is the top institution in the UK for art and design graduate employability.
+For the last four years, CCAD ranks amongst the top institutions in the UK for art and design graduate employability.

-Comparing its HESA submission with employability data from the annual Destinations of Leavers from Higher Education (DLHE) league table, the college’s dedicated university level campus equals the top performing UK art and design institutions, with 96% of its 2014 graduates in work or further study six months after graduating, this was even higher in 2015 with graduate employability being at 96.6%.
+Comparing its HESA submission with employability data from the annual Destinations of Leavers from Higher Education (DLHE) league table, the college’s dedicated university level campus equals the top performing UK art and design institutions, with 96% of its 2014 graduates in work or further study six months after graduating, this was even higher in 2017with graduate employability being at 96.3%.